 - Pericarditis causes a sound like boots tramping through snow and is best heard at the left sternal edge.

-- Subacute bacterial endocarditis can be difficult to diagnose but carries a high mortality and a change in the murmur may be an important feature.
+- Infective endocarditis can be difficult to diagnose but carries a high mortality and a change in the murmur may be an important feature.